In Layman's Terms

-- You should familiarize yourself with our about page prior to submitting.
+- You should familiarize yourself with our about and "inspirations" pages prior to submitting.

-- Pay attention to the additional instructions and text fields on the submissions form.
+- Pay attention to the additional instructions and text fields on the submissions form, please!

 - We accept only previously unpublished written work (we do not consider private blogs or websites in which a login is required for viewing to be previously published).
-Previously published photography or visual art will be considered, however you must inform us if this is the case.
+Previously published photography or visual art will be considered, but please inform us ahead of time.
+All work must be your own.

 - Simultaneous submissions are accepted, so long as you let us know immediately if your work is accepted elsewhere.